Effective Hamiltonian approach to the exact dynamics of open system by complex discretization approximation for environment: Conclusion

+This paper proposes a general approach to approximate the environment in continuum using gauss quadratures in the complex frequency space, which is termed as the complex discretization approximation.
+By this approach, an effective total Hamiltonian can be founded generally, which is nonHermitian and demonstrates complex energy mode with negative imaginary part.
+The nonHermitian Hamiltonian is used to simulate the dynamics in two exactly solvable models, the dephasing model and single-excitation dynamics in the AAH model.
+Compared to the simulation in real frequency spaece, our approache can not only offer a significant advantage in compressing the recurrence of the initial-state information, but also provides a comprehensive description for the dynamics of open system.

+By the analysis of computational error, our approach demonstrates rapid convergency for calculation when increasing $R$ or $N_k$.
+This observation means that the calculation by complex discretization approximation is reliable and efficient.
+In addition, the error analysis reveals a simple relationship between the parameters in computation and the effectiveness of calculation.
+This means that one can manipulate the simulation in a controllable manner.
+These properties guarantee that even if there is no exact or analytical result, our approach may provide accurate simulation for the dynamics.

-Finally, it should be stressed that the complex discretization approximation is fundamentally different from the method of pseudomode \cite{pseudomode}.
-In the theory of pseudomode, the environment can be discretized based on the complex poles of spectral function $J(x)$.
-Resultantly, one gets an enlarged open system (system plus discrete modes), whose dynamics is captured by the Markovian Lindblad master equation.
-In contrast, it is required for $J(x)$ to be continuous in the lower half complex plane in the current method.
-Moreover, there is no need for the introduction of additional Markovian process in our method.
-The obtained effective Hamiltonian itself can faithfully describe the open dynamics of system.
+Finally, it should be stressed that the complex discretization approximation is fundamentally different from the theory of pseudomode \cite{garrway96,tamascelli18,lambert19,xu19,pleasance20}.
+In the latter, the influence of bath is characterized by the poles of spectral function $J(\omega)$ in the complex frequency space.
+In addition, the poles are embedded respectively into an individual Markovian environment, of which the dynamics is captured by the Markovian Lindblad master equation.
+Moreover, the number of poles is definite for a given $J(\omega)$.
+In contrast, for the current approach, the number of complex $\omega$ mode can be arbitrary in this case, depending only on the requirement of computational accuracy.
+It is also evident that for Ohm spectral function, there is no pole in the complex $\omega$ plane.
+Thus, the pseudomode method can not be applied directly.